paradicms/directory-etl-action/README.md

-# markdown-ssg-action
-GitHub Action for generating a static site from Paradicms-formatted Markdown files
+# GitHub Action for generating a static site from Paradicms-formatted Markdown files